taurus-org/taurus/doc/source/users/spock.rst

 *Spock* is the prefered :term:`CLI` for sardana.

-*Spock* itself is an IPython_ based :term:`CLI` for pure PyTango_.
+*Spock* is an IPython_ based :term:`CLI` for sardana. *Spock* automatically loads other IPython_ extensions like the ones for PyTango_ and *pylab*.
-This is what we will call "pure Spock" [#]_ in this document.
 *Spock* as been extended in sardana to provide a customized interface for executing macros and automatic access to sardana elements.
 This is what we will loosly call *spock* in this document.

 *Spock* tries to mimic SPEC_'s command line interface.
 Most SPEC_ commands are available from *spock* console.